jocafamaka/nagmapReborn/README.md

 It is possible to integrate with other systems that have the structure similar to these, if it worked with some other server monitoring system please let me know!

+## Which API?
+Undecided about which API to use?
+Here are some differences between them:

+**Google Maps API**
+* Requires API key to be used.
+* It has limits of free use.
+* It does not rely on third-party services for display or customization.
+* Easier customization and use of [styles](https://github.com/jocafamaka/nagmapReborn/tree/master/styles#google-maps-api).

+**Leaflet API**
+* You do not need an API key to use.
+* No use limits when used in conjunction with OpenStreetMap.
+* Depends on third parties to display the map and use [styles](https://github.com/jocafamaka/nagmapReborn/tree/master/styles#leaflet-api).
+* Most services that provide custom maps require an API key and have usage limits.

 ## Live preview (Google Maps)

 [See here](https://jocafamaka.github.io) the NagMap Reborn live preview: